-POLL: Wide Partisan Gaps On America's Biggest Problems
+Poll Finds Wide Partisan Gaps On America's Biggest Problems

-Especially as the midterms approach, there's an unavoidable stream of news about politics in crisis: words like "polarization" and "tribalism" paint a portrait of voters retreating intransigently to their respective corners (or, more accurately, social media bubbles).
+Especially as the midterm elections approach, there's an unavoidable stream of news about politics in crisis: words like "polarization" and "tribalism" paint a portrait of voters retreating intransigently to their respective corners (or, more accurately, social media bubbles).

 A new poll gives a clearer picture of what that "tribalism" looks like: Americans differ not just on their ideology or political team, but on the issues they view as problems.

-Pew presented registered voters with 18 issues, asking those voters how big of problem each issue is.
+Pew presented registered voters with 18 issues, asking those voters how big of a problem each issue is.

 Voters supporting Democrats for Congress this year were far more likely to see most of these as problems, with majorities saying 13 out of the 18 issues are "very big" problems.

 On many of those issues Democratic voters highlighted, there are yawning partisan gaps.
-For example, 8 in 10 people supporting Democrats say gun violence is a very big problem, compared to 1 in 4 people supporting Republicans.
-Likewise, 72 percent of Democrats see climate change as a big problem, compared to just 11 percent of Republicans.
+For example, 8 in 10 people supporting Democrats say gun violence is a very big problem, compared with 1 in 4 people supporting Republicans.
+Likewise, 72 percent of Democrats see climate change as a big problem, compared with just 11 percent of Republicans.

 Republican supporters are more content.
 There were only five issues of the 18 that majorities of Republicans identified as "very big" problems.
-Only in one area Republicans designated featured a wide gap: three-quarters of voters supporting GOP candidates see illegal immigration as a very big problem, compared to only 19 percent of Democrats.
+Only one area Republicans designated featured a wide gap: three-quarters of voters supporting GOP candidates see illegal immigration as a very big problem, compared with only 19 percent of Democrats.

-The results highlight, first of all, a Democratic party that's very uneasy with how much is at stake in an already closely-watched midterm election.
+The results highlight, first of all, a Democratic Party that's very uneasy with how much is at stake in an already closely watched midterm election.
 The poll underlines that whoever controls Congress next year will determine which areas will and won't get attention.
 And the two parties' priorities are starkly different.

 There were only four areas that majorities of both parties agreed are "big problems": affordable health care, ethics in government, drug addiction, and the federal budget deficit.